awslabs/assisted-log-enabler-for-aws/README.md

 ### Workflow Details
 The following are the details of what happens within the Assisted Log Enabler workflow:
-* A bucket is created within the customer's account.
+* An Amazon S3 bucket is created within the customer's account.
 * A Lifecycle Policy is created for the bucket, with the following parameters:
-   * Converts files to Glacier-tier storage after 90 days
+   * Converts files to Intelligent-Tiering storage after 90 days
    * Deletes files after 365 days
+* Block Public Access is explicitly set to On for the S3 bucket created.
-* VPCs are checked to see if flow logs are turned on or off
+* VPCs are checked to see if flow logs are turned on or off.
-* For VPCs that do not have flow logs turned on, VPC Flow Logging is turned on, and sent to the bucket created
+* For VPCs that do not have flow logs turned on, VPC Flow Logging is turned on, and sent to the bucket created.
-   * VPC Flow Logs version 2, 3, 4, and 5 fields are all enabled
+   * Amazon VPC Flow Logs version 2, 3, 4, and 5 fields are all enabled.
-* CloudTrail service is checked to see there is at least one CloudTrail configured
+* AWS CloudTrail service is checked to see there is at least one CloudTrail configured.
-* If no trail is configured, one is created and configured to log to the bucket created
+* If no trail is configured, one is created and configured to log to the bucket created.
+* If EKS Clusters exist, audit & authenticator logs are turned on.

 ### Running the Code